Brazoria County Court Records

 • Sealed cases: Records sealed by court order under Rule 76a or specific statutes are not available for public inspection.

-• Active investigation files: Records connected to ongoing criminal investigations may be withheld.
+• Active investigation files: Records tied to ongoing criminal investigations may be withheld.

 • Sensitive personal and financial information: Social Security numbers, financial account numbers, and similar identifiers are routinely redacted from public filings.